 Steffan Linder, a Swedish economist, came up with this theory in 1961.
 It explains the concept of intra-industry trade.
 As per this theory, the people in countries that are in the same level of development have similar preferences.
 Linder suggests that the companies first produce for the domestic market.
 Later, the same company can find a foreign country in which it can export the same product.

 Product Life Cycle Theory

 One can find this theory in almost every college textbook.
 The credit for this theory goes to Raymond Vernon, a Harvard Business School professor.
-This theory, which came in 1960s, says there are three stages in every product life cycle.
+This theory, which came in the 1960s, says there are three stages in every product’s life cycle.
 These stages are – new product, maturing product, and standardized product.